UBC-MDS/Bank_Marketing_Prediction/README.md

 the following commands at the command line/terminal from the root directory of this project after cloning the GitHub repository to your machine.

-Script to download IMDb dataset:
+Script to download Banking dataset:

     python src/downloader.py http://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank-additional.zip --path=data/raw